 Customers may need to create a local copy of the ThousandEyes Linux package repositories used by ThousandEyes Enterprise Agents for reasons such as change control or security requirements.
 This document outlines the requirements and processes to create a local repository mirror containing packages required by the ThousandEyes Enterprise Agents, and to modify ThousandEyes Enterprise Agents to update from the local mirror.

 Depending on the type of Linux operating system on which your Enterprise Agents run, you will need to create a Red Hat repository, an Ubuntu repository or both.
-Mirroring the ThousandEyes repository requires approximately 10 GB of storage space per repository, along with permissions to install software.
+Mirroring the ThousandEyes repository requires sufficient storage, along with permissions to install software.
+The Red Hat repository requires at minimum 20 GB storage and the Ubuntu repository requires at minimum 10 GB storage.

 NOTE: ThousandEyes Enterprise Agents should run current versions of ThousandEyes packages.
 If the Agent cannot update because of failure to reach the mirrored repository or with the repository failing to provide current package versions, then there is risk that certain features of the Enterprise Agent will not work as advertised.
 Use this process at your own risk.